yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 The benchmark simulates a view of football games represented by a table.
 Each row in the table represents the state of a particular game.
 The game states are updated once a second triggering UI repaints.

-I structured the application similarly to how React.js and Vue.js versions in the original benchmark.
-The `football.data` namespace handles the business logic, while the `football.core` handles the view.
+I structured the application similarly to the way that React.js version was structured in the original benchmark.
+The application has a `football.data` namespace to handle the business logic, and a `football.core` namespace to render the view.

 ### Implementing the Business Logic

-Let's start by implementing the business logic.
-We'll add a new namespace called `football.data` and declare an atom to hold the state of the games:
+Let's start by implementing the business logic in the `football.data` namespace.
+First, we'll need to provide a container to hold the state of the games.
+To do that we'll create a Reagent atom called `games`:

 ```clojure
 (ns football.data